-Schisandra Blume + Kadsura Jussieu
+2. Schisandra Blume + Kadsura Jussieu

 2/50.
 Sri Lanka, East Asia to W. Malesia, S.E.
 U.S.A., Mexico (map: from Saunders 1998, 2000).[Photo - Infructescence.]

 Synonymy: Kadsuraceae Radogizky

-For the growth of the pollen tube through mucilage on the surface of the epidermis rather than between cells, i.e. the presence of an extragynoecial compitum, and the nature of the stigma surface, see E. G. Williams et al. (1993), Lyew et al. (2007) and Du and Wang (2012), and Luo et al. (2017b) and references; for an infrastylar extragynoecial compitum in Illicium, see X.-F. Wang et al. (2011).
+For the growth of the pollen tube through mucilage on the surface of the epidermis rather than between cells, i.e. the presence of an extragynoecial compitum, and the nature of the stigma surface, see E. G. Williams et al. (1993), Lyew et al. (2007), Du and Wang (2012), and Luo et al. (2017b) and references; for an infrastylar extragynoecial compitum in Illicium, see X.-F. Wang et al. (2011).

 Romanov et al. (2013) discuss the the explosive dehiscence of the follicle of Illicium and its distinctive anatomy.

 Some general information is taken from Bailey and Nast (1948), Keng (1993), and Saunders (1997, 2000), Sy et al. (1997) discuss phytochemical relationships, for wood anatomy, see Yang and Lin (2007), for floral development, see Robertson and Tucker (1979), Tucker (1984), Tucker and Bourland (1994), Dong et al. (2012) and X. Zhang et al. (2019: carpel = branch + subtending leaf), for pollen morphology, see Praglowski (1976) and Wang et al. (2010) and for embryology, etc., see Kapil and Jalan (1964: 4-nucleate embryo sac); Floyd and Friedman (2001) outline endosperm development, while Swamy (1964a: embryo sac unlike any others he knew), Friedman et al. (2003a, esp. b) and Friedman and Williams (2004) provide information on the female gametophyte.

 Classification.
 There is the option in A.P.G.
 II (2003) of placing the two parts of this quite well characterised clade in separate families, but combination seems in order (A.P.G.
 III 2009).

 TRIMENIACEAE Gibbs, nom. cons. - Back to Austrobaileyales

-Trees or lianes; 5-O-methyl flavonols, flavones +, alkaloids?; primary stem with separate bundles; (vessels in radial multiples); rays 6-9-seriate; (secondary phloem with broad rays); mucilage cells +; leaves opposite, lamina margins entire or toothed; inflorescence axillary (terminal), branched; plants monoecious or flowers perfect; receptacle small; P 2-many, outer in pairs, otherwise spiral; A 6-25, anthers latrorse to extrorse (± introrse), connective somewhat prolonged; pollen disulcate, polyporate or inaperturate, monads or tetrads, endexine lamellate; G 1 (2), style 0, stigma ± penicillate; ovule 1/carpel, pendulous, micropyle bistomal, parietal tissue 9-30+ cells across, nucellar cap ca 6 cells across, hypostase +; megaspore mother cells at base of nucellus, embryo sac much elongated (few), reaching micropyle; seed with a circular cap; testa vascularized, almost all cell walls thick, outer layers lignified, palisade, (mesotesta not lignified); thin layer of nucellus persistent, embryo suspensor multicellular, multiseriate; n = 9, x = 7 (?6, ?8).
+Trees or lianes; 5-O-methyl flavonols, flavones +, alkaloids?; primary stem with separate bundles; (vessels in radial multiples); rays 6-9-seriate; (secondary phloem with broad rays); (nodes 1:4); mucilage cells +; leaves opposite, lamina margins entire or toothed; inflorescence axillary (terminal), branched; plants monoecious or flowers perfect; receptacle small; P 2-many, outer members in pairs; A 6-25, anthers latrorse to extrorse (± introrse), connective somewhat prolonged; pollen disulcate, pantoporate or inaperturate, monads or tetrads, endexine lamellate; G 1 (2), style 0, stigma ± penicillate; compitum necessarily 0; ovule 1/carpel, pendulous, ?type, micropyle bistomal, parietal tissue 9-30+ cells across, nucellar cap ca 6 cells across, hypostase +; megaspore mother cells at base of nucellus, embryo sac much elongated (few), reaching micropyle; seed with a circular cap; testa vascularized, almost all cell walls thick, outer layers lignified, palisade, (mesotesta not lignified); thin layer of nucellus persistent, embryo suspensor multicellular, multiseriate; n = 9, x = 7 (?6, ?8).

-1-2[list]/6.
+1 [list]/6.
 New Guinea and S.E.
 Australia to Fiji (map: from van Balgooy 1975; Philipson 1986b).

 See also Money et al. (1950: general), Endress and Sampson (1983: floral development) and Philipson (1986b, 1993) for more information.